jaimindp/Timeseries-Dimensionality-Reduction/README.md

 ![Image description](https://github.com/jaimindp/Timeseries_PCA/blob/master/images/variation_proportion.png)

-Figure 3: Explained variation proportion using a 12 month rolling covariance matrix Part 3: Evaluating similarity for the historical data all 6 series.
+Figure 3: Explained variation proportion using a 12 month rolling covariance matrix

+Evaluating similarity for the historical data all 6 series.
 The first component of the reduced dimension dataset was used in Figure 1 as it is successful in explaining 99% of the variance.
 A suitable metric of average euclidean distance from each month in 2019 (Jan - Nov) to the corresponding month in each previous year was chosen.
 This was selected as there are